-22.General
+22. General

 - a.
 Staff should refrain from interference in the affairs of the borrower except for the purposes provided in the terms and conditions of the loan agreement. - b.
 In the matter of recovery of loans, the branches should not resort to undue harassment viz. persistently bothering the borrowers at odd hours, use of muscle power for recoveryof loans etc. As complaints from customers also include rude behavior from the staff of the companies. we shall ensure that the staff are adequately trained to deal with the customers in an appropriate manner. - c.
-At the operational level, all branches have to display the name and contact details (Telephone / Mobile nos. as also email address) of the Grievance Redressal Officer who can be approached by the public for resolution of complaints against the Company and also Toll-free Numbers, for the benefit of their customers, at their branches/places where business is transacted. - d.
-The Fair Practice code duly approved by the Board should be put up on the website, if any, for the information of various stakeholders.
+At the operational level, all branches have to display the name and contact details (Telephone / Mobile nos. as also email address) of the Grievance Redressal Officer who can be approached by the customers for resolution of complaints against the Company.
+For benefit of the customers, Toll-free Numbers must be displayed at all the branches. - d.
+The Fair Practice code duly approved by the Board should be put up on the website, if any, for the information of various stakeholders. - e.

-- e.
 Company should engage in capacity building and empowerment of the groups to the desired extent.
-Sonata should not disburse loans to the newly formed groups immediately after their formation but disburse only after nurturing and handholding themso as cohesiveness and a sense of purpose are being built up in the groups formed by the company. - f.
-The company would ensure that stipulations with regard to lending activities are adheredthat no loans/advances shall be granted to those borrowers who are on the existing defaulters list of CIBIL/Highmark/Equifax.
+Sonata should not disburse loans to the newly formed groups immediately after their formation but disburse only after nurturing and handholding them so as cohesiveness and a sense of purpose arebeing built up in the groups formed by the company. - f.
+The company would ensure that stipulations with regard to lending activities are adhered that no loans/advances shall be granted to those borrowers who are on the existing defaulters list of CIBIL/Highmark/Equifax.